salehrastani/BikeMe/README.md

  - see their movement from origin to destination
  - rate the driver upon conclusion of ride

-### Drivers will be able to:
+### Drivers are be able to:

  - create an account
- - enter different cars for single account
+ - enter different motorcycles for single account
  - login and logout
  - enter financial credentials
  - receive ride requests from nearby passengers